EmanueleGuidotti/EmanueleGuidotti/readme.md

 Hi there, I'm just a crazy person who like code, music and sea.
 I develop interfaces since 2003 and I worked for many different clients involved in different industries like banking, betting, insurance, telecommunications, education, food, energy, petroleum and more.

 ### What I'm doing here?
-I've created this profile to share my skills and code solutions about different problems.
+I've created this profile for sharing my skills and solutions about different problems.

 ### My Tech Stack
 * Javascript